WinTuition: Bonus Round: The $50,000 Final Exam

 Seated at the "Desk of Destiny" (a small wooden school desk), the winner had 60 seconds to answer 10 questions in various subjects.
 He/she could not return to passed or missed questions.
 Each correct answer awarded the winner $250, with a $50,000 college fund awarded for 10 correct answers.

 Airing history

 WinTuition aired daily at 8:30 p.m. eastern time on GSN.
-The show lasted for one season.
+The show lasted for one season of 33 episodes.